devsai9/AOOD-GraphPrinter-2025/README.md

-in making graphs that can be copied onto worksheets, inspired by our product owner Mr. Panzarella ([christopher_panzarella@hcpss.org](mailto:christopher_panzarella@hcpss.org)) for whom we are grateful for his guidance and feedback/
+in making graphs that can be copied onto worksheets, inspired by our product owner Mr. Panzarella ([christopher_panzarella@hcpss.org](mailto:christopher_panzarella@hcpss.org)) for whom we are grateful for his guidance and feedback.

 Implemented features include: